wnnehxyi/binary-classification-with-SHAP-explanation/README.md

 - Predict independent data
   - Evaluate the selected model performance using the independent test dataset.

+- GridSearchCV in bootstraps
+  - Use GridSearchCV to find the best candidate hyperparameters in each bootstrap.

 - ROC curve
   - Plot the ROC curve in bootstraps.